 The occasion [de Certeau]

 And did we free ourselves of each other?
 Of course not.
-If only because I am an American.
-An American came to the lake and his voice appears on the tapes, answering questions in an amiable, slightly autistic way, as of somebody with a little Swahili, a little tired of being unable to answer these questions, which he knows so well.
+If only because you are an American.
+An American came to the lake and their voice appears on the tapes, answering questions in an amiable, slightly impaired way, as of somebody with a little Swahili, a little tired of being unable to answer these questions, which they know so well.
 What are you doing here?
 What is my name? and so on

 Because part of the reflection is also about the extent to which the utopian project of Ujamaa grew up in the Cold War, and like the history of the Cold War more generally it became a nightmare: an appalling fantasy and a farcical diversion, betraying everybody and everything it touches.
 In that sense the Cold War functions like God: Its depth and reach knew no limits: It scorched the planet: penetrating the narrowest channels right down in to the homes of citizens, and between those citizens: in to their intimate relations.